FlowLikeWater93/Message-classifier-project/README.md

 <br><br>
 Make sure both csv files are in the same directory as the python ETL file
 <br><br>
 Navigate to the "data" folder and run the following command
 <br><br>
 ```
-python process_data.py
+python process_data.py messages.csv categories.csv project2.db
 ```
 <br>
 2- train_classifier.py :